-The MEAL team is responsible for formulating a sound and appropriate budget that corresponds to the planned activities.
-Refer to the MEAL IRC budget template and Client Responsiveness Budget tool to ensure that all MEAL spending are included and consider the following:
+appropriate budget that corresponds to the planned MEAL activities.
+Refer to the MEAL IRC budget template to ensure that all MEAL spending are included and consider the following:

+The MEAL team is responsible for formulating a sound and

-- Budget allocation to IRC and partner MEAL activities must be sufficient to finance the following as needed: staff (salaries, benefits, equipment); training for staff and partners; field visits; communication costs (mobiles, credit, posters, banners) surveys, evaluations, hardware and software. - Client Responsiveness activities must be included in the IRC and/or partner MEAL budget or must be allocated separately (see Client Responsiveness Budget tool) as relevant.
-The budget could include but not limited to dedicated staff (if not included in the MEAL job descriptions), training for staff and partners, capacity sharing and learning events, field visits, software for feedback mechanisms and data management, tablets/smartphones, and communications costs to report back to/inform clients. - MEAL budgets will vary depending on technology, geography, and interventions.
-However, as a guideline, a country can estimate a MEAL budget at about 5% to 10% of total cost.
-The cost can increase if you set up feedback mechanisms with new technology (hotline, SMS, social media, etc.), conduct baseline and endline surveys, other representative surveys and/or include independent evaluations. - If a budget cannot cover all planned M&E/MEAL activities, gaps should be highlighted to the project lead (as defined by the PCM) and Deputy Director Programs (DDP) (or the M&E/MEAL supervisor) and the MEAL approach, indicators, etc. should be revised as necessary.
+Budget allocation to IRC and partner MEAL activities must be sufficient to finance the following as needed: staff (salaries, benefits, equipment); training for staff and partners; field visits; communication costs (mobiles, credit, posters, banners), surveys, learning events, evaluations, hardware and software.

+Client Responsiveness activities must be included in the IRC and/ or partner MEAL budget or must be allocated separately (see MEAL plan template, "MEAL budget & staff" tab) as relevant.
+The budget could include, but is not limited to, dedicated staff (if not included in the MEAL job descriptions), training for staff and partners, capacity sharing and learning events, field visits, software for feedback mechanisms and data management, tablets/ smartphones, and communications costs to report back to/inform clients.

+MEAL budgets will vary depending on technology, geography, and interventions.
+However, as a guideline, a country can estimate a MEAL budget at about 5% to 10% of total project cost.
+The cost can increase if you set up feedback mechanisms with new technology (hotline, SMS, social media, etc.), conduct baseline and endline surveys, other representative surveys and/or include independent evaluations.

+If a budget cannot cover all planned M&E/MEAL activities, gaps should be highlighted to the project lead (as defined by the PCM) and Deputy Director Programs (DDP) (or the M&E/MEAL supervisor) and the MEAL approach, indicators, etc. should be revised as necessary.